hashimqureshi/Automation-with-Trivago/README.md

 5. Create 2 different automated test cases for the actions you think are the most important to automate

 ## Please note the following information:
-a.
-Feel free to use any automation framework
+1. Feel free to use any automation framework
-b.
-Make sure to generate and attach results for every test
+2. Make sure to generate and attach results for every test
-c.
-Please push your project to a Git repository and share it with us
+3. Please push your project to a Git repository and share it with us
-d.
-Explain in detail what made you choose these 2 test cases from point 5 above
+4. Explain in detail what made you choose these 2 test cases from point 5 above
-e.
-Please list the limitations for your tests.
+5. Please list the limitations for your tests.